notaryproject/specifications/trust-store-trust-policy-specification.md

         If the accuracy is not explicitly specified and `TSTInfo.policy` is the baseline time-stamp policy([RFC-3628](https://tools.ietf.org/html/rfc3628#section-5.2)), use accuracy of 1 second.
         Otherwise, use an accuracy of 0.
         1. Calculate the timestamp range using the lower and upper limits per [RFC-3161 section 2.4.2](https://tools.ietf.org/html/rfc3161#section-2.4.2) and store the limits as `timeStampLowerLimit` and `timeStampUpperLimit` variables respectively.
-    1. Check that the time range from `timeStampLowerLimit` to `timeStampUpperLimit` timestamp is entirely within the certificate's validity period.If the time range is entirely within the signing certificate and certificate chain's validity period, continue to the next step.
+    1. Validate that the time range from `timeStampLowerLimit` to `timeStampUpperLimit` timestamp is entirely within the signing certificate and certificate chain's validity period.
+If the validation passes, continue to the next step.
 Else fail this step.
 1. **Validate Revocation Status:**
     1. Validate signing identity(certificate and certificate chain) revocation status using [certificate revocation evaluation](#certificate-revocation-evaluation) section as per `signingIdentityRevocation` setting in trust-policy.
 1. Perform extended validation using the applicable (if any) plugin.